OpenAssetIO/OpenAssetIO/decisions/DR003-ManagerInterface-method-naming.md

  - Potentially confusing for newcomers unfamiliar with OAIO conventions.
  - Whether a method is singular or batch cannot be inferred from the method name.
-However, given that most `ManagerInterface` methods (including all its methods related to entities) this is unlikely to create much confusion.
+However, given that most `ManagerInterface` methods (including all its methods related to entities) will be batch methods, this is unlikely to create much confusion.

 ### Option 3